NBA Rumors: Carmelo Anthony To LA Lakers ‘Remains A Possibility’ After Bulls Buyout, Per ‘ESPN’

-Carmelo Anthony has gone into four different NBA teams since he parted ways with the New York Knicks in the summer of 2017.
-From a one-year stint with the Oklahoma City Thunder, the 10-time NBA All-Star was sent to the Atlanta Hawks only to collect a jersey and signed with the Houston Rockets as an unrestricted free agent.
+Carmelo Anthony has been on four different NBA teams since he parted ways with the New York Knicks in the summer of 2017.
+From a one-year stint with the Oklahoma City Thunder, the 10-time NBA All-Star was sent to the Atlanta Hawks only to collect a jersey, and was then signed to the Houston Rockets as an unrestricted free agent.
 Anthony thought that Houston would be his last stop.

-The Rockets believed that Carmelo Anthony was the player that could help them dethrone the reigning NBA champions, Golden State Warriors.
+The Rockets believed that Carmelo Anthony was the player that could help them dethrone the reigning NBA champion Golden State Warriors.
 Unfortunately, it only took 10 games for the Rockets to realize that the veteran small forward was an odd fit on their roster.
-Anthony ended being traded to the Chicago Bulls, who decided to waive him recently, as per reported by Adrian Wojnarowski of ESPN.
+Anthony ended up being traded to the Chicago Bulls, who decided to waive him recently, as reported by Adrian Wojnarowski of ESPN.

 As an unrestricted free agent, Carmelo Anthony can now pick his preferred destination.
-Since the Rockets removed Anthony from their rotation, the Los Angeles Lakers emerged as one of his top landing spots.
+Since the Rockets removed Anthony from their rotation, the Los Angeles Lakers have emerged as one of his top landing spots.
 Wojnarowski revealed that the Lakers “remain a possibility to sign” Anthony provided that a roster spot becomes available.

 “The move is part of the franchise’s original plan with Anthony, which will allow him to monitor the post-trade deadline roster flux to find his next destination.
 The Lakers remain a possibility to sign Anthony, but that wouldn’t happen until they use their current roster to exhaust trade deadline efforts to acquire New Orleans star Anthony Davis.
-The Lakers would need to create an open roster spot to sign Anthony, who is a favorite of LeBron James’.”
+The Lakers would need to create an open roster spot to sign Anthony, who is a favorite of LeBron James.”

 Bulls waive Carmelo Anthony, paving way for 10-time All-Star's free agency https://t.co/CEoHfXmHRx